Chris Dyson (architect)

 Chris Dyson (born 6 October 1964) is an English architect.
 He established Chris Dyson Architects. in 2003.
-He is known for residential conservation architecture.
+He is known for a contemporary approach to heritage conservation.

 Early career

 Chris Dyson studied architecture at Oxford Brookes University and Mackintosh School of Architecture in Glasgow.
 He worked at James Stirling Michael Wilford and Associates on projects including Abando International passenger exchange. in Bilbao and Temasek Polytechnic in Singapore.

 He spent three years as a design director at Sir Terry Farrell's practice Farrells.

 Chris Dyson Architects

-Chris Dyson Architects was set up in 2003, by Chris Dyson in partnership with Mathew Witts.
+Chris Dyson Architects was set up in 2003 by Chris Dyson.
 Their first major project was a design for a museum of African Art and Culture, which was not realised.

-Based in a restored pub in Spitalfields, London for which they received an RIBA Award, Chris Dyson Architects has completed a number of refurbishment and heritage conservation projects of houses in and around London alongside civic arts projects in London.
+The studio is based in a restored pub in Spitalfields, London for which they received an RIBA Award, Chris Dyson Architects has completed a number of refurbishment and heritage conservation projects of buildings alongside civic arts projects.